 I think that something that most people can relate to because you can see it, is the flex inside copy machines right, you can see that dynamic flex moving again and again and so are the materials - the entire circuitry is rated to have X amount of dynamic motions for the life of, it or how does that work?

 Yeah actually that's a pretty good point and that can become very complex.
 A lot of it has to do with layer count, the base material.
-You know the most popular base material for flex circuits in reflow assembled PCB - a little different than printed electronics applications - where you're using conductive adhesive, but if you're doing reflow assembly, the most common material's polyimide film, and one of the most common materials is Kapton, but the thickness of the materials, the type of copper circuitry, the thickness of the copper foil - all those - play into a number of bend cycles even the type of copper, whether you use rolled annealed, which is very common in Flex, versus electron deposited-
+You know the most popular base material for flex circuits in reflow assembled PCB - a little different than printed electronics applications - where you're using conductive adhesive, but if you're doing reflow assembly, the most material's polyimide film, and one of the most materials is Kapton, but the thickness of the materials, the type of copper circuitry, the thickness of the copper foil - all those - play into a number of bend cycles even the type of copper, whether you use rolled annealed, which is very in Flex, versus electron deposited-

 -well that can get very complex.
 There are some good design guidelines out there by IPC and others you know.
 Again I always shout out to the board shops, some of them have good teams that help people choose the right construction, right stack up to get the most bend cycles out of the device.

-Are those the two most common types of copper used in flex by the way Chris?
+Are those the two most types of copper used in flex by the way Chris?
 Is a rolled anneal an electroless?

 Oh it's electro- deposited.